Bread Machine Pizza Dough

 My family loves pizza.
 We eat it pretty much every week.

 Right now we are on a pizza for Sunday dinner kick.
 At around 3 pm I turn on the bread machines and by diner time we have a fabulous feast of homemade better than takeout and can’t even be compared to frozen, pizza.

 The recipe I use has been adapted from The Bread Lover’s Bread Machine Cookbook, which I picked up at a yard sale one summer and love.
-Its full of 300 bread machine recipes, for everything from bread to jam.
+It is full of 300 bread machine recipes, for everything from bread to jam.